PowerShell/command-not-found/README.md

 The `command-not-found` module is a feedback provider plugin for PowerShell.
-This feedback provider depends on the `command-not-found` utility, which is often available on Linux by default, to provide suggestions when a native command cannot be found.
+This feedback provider depends on the `command-not-found` utility, which is often available on Ubuntu by default, to provide suggestions when a native command cannot be found.

 `bash` also calls the `command-not-found` utility to provide suggestions when a command cannot be found.